datamininggroup/pfa-docs/docs/basic.md

 In some languages, type-casts are a means of subverting the type check.
 For example, `(Cat)animal` in C or Java asserts that the `animal` object is a member of the `Cat` subclass, when the type system only knows that it's a generic `Animal`.
 If this is not true at runtime, it can corrupt data (in C) or cause an exception (in Java).

-The type-cast of `input.mag` in the example above has the form of an exhaustive pattern match, rather than a single assertion.
+The type-cast of `input.mag` in the PFA example above has the form of an exhaustive pattern match, rather than a single assertion.
 Any value that `mag` can take--- a number or `null`--- has an associated action.
 This is known as a type-safe cast because there are no cases that corrupt data or raise runtime exceptions.

 Try removing the second case or putting in a bogus case (assert that `input.mag` is a `string`, for instance).
-Also, try adding a `"partial": true` key-value pair at the same nesting level as `cast` and `cases` keys.
+Also, try adding a "`"partial": true`" key-value pair at the same nesting level as `cast` and `cases` keys.
 A partial match can be non-exhaustive (at the price of the expression not returning a value).

 For a more realistic example of input types and missing value casting, see the [Exoplanets example](/docs/exoplanets).